pyrddlgym-project/pyRDDLGym/docs/jax.rst

 Requirements
 ------------
-This package requires Python 3.8+
+This package requires Python 3.8+, as well as the following:

 * pyRDDLGym>=2.0
 * tqdm>=4.66
 * jax>=0.4.12
 * optax>=0.1.9
 * dm-haiku>=0.0.10

+To compile vectorized sampling operations, you will also need:

 * tensorflow>=2.13.0
 * tensorflow-probability>=0.21.0